State-funded schools (England)

 English state-funded schools, commonly known as state schools, provide education to pupils between the ages of 3 and 18 without charge.
-Approximately 93% of English schoolchildren attend 20,000 or so such schools.
+Approximately 93% of English schoolchildren attend 24,000 such schools.
 Since 2008 about 75% have attained "academy status", which essentially gives them a higher budget per pupil from the Department for Education.

-There are a number of categories of English state-funded schools including academy schools, community schools, faith schools, foundation schools, free schools (including studio schools, maths schools and university technical colleges), and a small number of state boarding schools and City Technology Colleges.
+There are a number of categories of English state-funded schools including academy schools, community schools, faith schools, foundation schools, grammar schools, free schools (including studio schools, maths schools and university technical colleges), and a small number of state boarding schools and City Technology Colleges.

 About one third of English state-funded schools are faith schools; i.e. affiliated with religious groups, most often from the Church of England (approximately 2/3 of faith schools), or the Roman Catholic Church (around 3/10).
-There are also schools affiliated to other Christian churches; in 2011, there were 42 Jewish, 12 Muslim, 3 Sikh and 1 Hindu faith schools.
+There are also schools affiliated to other religions; in 2011, there were 42 Jewish, 12 Muslim, 3 Sikh and 1 Hindu faith schools.
 These faith schools include sub-categories such as faith-academy schools, voluntary aided schools, and voluntary controlled schools: most voluntary controlled schools are faith schools.

 All of these are funded through national and local taxation.
 A number of state-funded secondary schools are specialist schools, receiving extra funding to develop one or more subjects in which the school specialises, such as Cirencester Deer Park School which currently has 5 specialisms.
 State schools may request payment from parents for extracurricular activities such as swimming lessons and field trips, provided these charges are voluntary.

 History

-Until 1870 all schools were charitable or private institutions, but in that year the Elementary Education Act 1870 permitted local governments to complement the existing elementary schools, to fill up any gaps.
+Until 1870 all schools were charitable or private institutions, but in that year the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) permitted local governments to complement the existing elementary schools, to fill up any gaps.
 The Education Act 1902 allowed local authorities to create secondary schools.
 The Education Act 1918 abolished fees for elementary schools.

 This table gives a simplified overview of how the compulsory provision of education by the state (yellow) and compulsory education (purple) developed since 1870, and also how the types of schools used for this purpose evolved.
 Use some caution with this table which gives a simplified view based on changing policies and legislation, the reality on the ground changed more slowly and is more complex.